Point Stadium

-Point Stadium is a baseball park in the eastern United States, located in Johnstown, Pennsylvania.
+Sargent's Stadium at the Point is a baseball park in the eastern United States, located in Johnstown, Pennsylvania.
 The "Point" refers to its location at the confluence of the Little Conemaugh, Stonycreek, and Conemaugh rivers.
 It is home to the annual All-American Amateur Baseball Association (AAABA) national baseball tournament and the University of Pittsburgh at Johnstown's NCAA Division II college baseball team.
-It is also a venue for football, primarily at the high school level.
+It is also a venue for football and select soccer games, primarily at the high school level.
 The Johnstown Mill Rats, a collegiate summer baseball team in the Prospect League, began play at Point Stadium in 2021.

 Original stadium

 The original stadium opened in 1926 with a capacity of 17,000.
 The stadium featured an upper-deck on top of the grandstand.
 The Greater Johnstown High School football team regularly sold out the Point for their rivalry games against Windber High School and Altoona Area High School.
 The upper grandstand was later removed and capacity was reduced to 10,000.
 It was the home of numerous minor-league baseball teams and the All-American Amateur Baseball Association (AAABA) World Series baseball tournament.

 The original Point Stadium had unusual field dimensions: fitted into a rectangular city block next to the Conemaugh River, it was just 251 ft down the right-field line and 262 ft down the left-field line, but bulged out to over 400 ft feet in center field, depending on the location of a snow fence which cut off the farthest reaches of the stadium in right center field.
 Huge nets were put in left field to keep balls in play, preventing easy home runs, and also to prevent balls from reaching the adjacent street.